Updated: How To Spot A Scam | 2018 Must-Read Camera Buying Advice!

 Unfortunately, nowadays all types of scammers are now operated all over the place, are extremely elusive, and getting creative in finding all-new ways to try and cheat you out of your money.

 The listed business addresses of online camera stores, circa 2010

 Photos by Don Wiss, used with permission.
 Click HERE for more…

-1.)
-The insanely low prices
+1.) insanely low prices

 2.)
-The phone call
+The phone call & Sales Pitch

-If you manage to stand firm through all of this nonsense, they will definitely be getting extremely irritated and condescending at this point, and may simply tell you that they’re sorry but the exact model you want is actually on back-order, then they hang up.
+If you manage to stand firm through all of this nonsense, they will definitely be getting extremely irritated and maybe even condescending at this point.
+They may simply tell you that they’re sorry but the exact model you want is actually on back-order, then they hang up.
 Red flag!
-Or even worse in one case reported HERE, they may refuse to hang up, and threaten to charge you a re-stocking fee if you cancel your order, or even threaten to charge you for the full amount yet leave your order status as permanently backordered.
+Or, even worse, in one case reported HERE, they refused to hang up, threatened to charge a re-stocking fee if the order was canceled, or worst of all- threaten to charge you for the full amount, yet leave your order status as permanently back ordered.
 To quote Monty Python- “Run away, run away!!!”

 3.)
-The insanely high-priced accessories (and shipping)
+The insanely high-priced accessories (and/or shipping)

 4.)
 The silly testimonials and gaudy badges